OmkarPathak/omkarpathak.github.io/_posts/2018-08-26-python-magic-methods.md

 # What exactly are magic methods?

-Magic methods or Dunger methods are just normal methods but with special powers. **These magic methods in Python, help you to define the *magic* to your classes**.
+Magic methods or Dunder methods are just normal methods but with special powers. **These magic methods in Python, help you to define the *magic* to your classes**.
 These magic methods are defined by adding double underscores (__) as prefix and suffix to the method name.
 To be frank, there isn't any magic going on.
 These methods are not well documented in the Python docs and hence we will be seeing these in detail today.

 # Magic methods for Initialization